djanniss/djanniss/README.md

 - 👀 I’m interested in programming, gaming, and anything tech releated.
 - 🌱 I’m currently learning go
 - 💞️ I’m looking to collaborate on anything really!
 Would love to get more experience
-- 📫 How to reach me: dj@anniss.me
+- 📫 How to reach me:

 <!---
 djanniss/djanniss is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.